Ottumwa Regional Airport: Civil use

 In 1947, Mid-Continent Airlines began flying to Ottumwa; in 1956, successor Braniff Airlines was replaced by Ozark Air Lines.
 Ozark Air Lines ended service to Ottumwa in 1979, replaced by Mississippi Valley Airlines until 1983.
 In 1985, Ottumwa Industrial Airport was served by Great Lakes Aviation, that service ending in 2001.
 Ottumwa has had no airline service since then.

+The Antique Airplane Association was located at the airport in 1970.

 In 2002, the City of Ottumwa, in conjunction with the Federal Aviation Administration built a new terminal at the airport, replacing the World War II-era operations building that had served as the terminal.
 The new facility cost nearly $1 million.
 The airport was renamed in 2008 from Ottumwa Industrial Airport to Ottumwa Regional Airport.

 Ottumwa Regional Airport received a $3.9 million renovation in 2009.
 Most of the work centered on repaving and extending runway 4/22 with an asphalt surface, as well as adding a new parallel taxiway and upgrading lighting.

+A non-profit called Friends of NAS Ottumwa was founded in 2011 to restore the former base administration building.
+A reproduction cupola, built to replace a former one that went missing, was installed on the building in 2013.
+By March 2018, new columns had been installed and the group was in the process of buying the building from the city with the eventual goal of opening a museum.